thejavedafzal/thejavedAfzal/README.md

 - 🤝 I’m available for consultation regarding Data Science for your organization

-- 📝 I an an avid researcher having published many research papers, which you can find here <a href="https://github.com/waleedjmm/Research-Papers" target="blank">Research Papers</a>

 - 🔭 I am a problem solver and find feasible solutions

 - 💬 Ask me anything about Data Science.